 Insurance and reinsurance receivables are recognized based upon insurance policy terms and measured at cost.
-The carrying value of insurance and reinsurance receivables is reviewed for impairment whenever events or circumstances indicate that the carrying amount may not be recoverable, with any impairment loss recorded in the statement of profit or loss.
+The carrying value of insurance receivables is reviewed for individual and collective balances for impairment whenever events or circumstances indicate that the carrying amount may not be recoverable, with any impairment loss recorded in the statement of profit or loss.

 Reinsurance receivables primarily include balances due from both insurance and reinsurance companies for ceded insurance liabilities.
-Premiums on reinsurance assumed are recognized as revenue in the same manner as they would be if the reinsurance were considered direct business, taking into account the product classification of the reinsured business.
+Premiums on reinsurance assumed are recognized as revenue in the same manner as they would be if the reinsurance were considered direct business, considering the product classification of the reinsured business.
 Amounts due to reinsurers are estimated in a manner consistent with the associated reinsured policies and in accordance with the reinsurance contract.
-Premiums ceded and claims reimbursed are presented on a gross basis.
+Premiums ceded are presented on a gross basis.